ProjectPythia/pythia-foundations/foundations/getting-started-github.md

 - What are GitHub repositories, and what are some Python-specific examples?
 - Registering for a free GitHub account
 - How (and why) to open an issue on GitHub
-- Cloning and pulling; what's the difference?
+- Cloning and forking; what's the difference?
 - What is a git *branch*?
 - Don't be reluctant to contribute to a project!
 - What's a Pull Request, and how do you open one?